svilambi/svilambi.github.io/README.md

 <p>Working in as a <strong>Lead DevOps Engineer</strong> for <strong>Kenvue </strong> from <strong>September 2023</strong> to <strong>till date</strong></p>
 <ul>
 <li>Over 11+ Years of Lead DevOps Engineer in automating, building, deploying and releasing of code from one environment to another environment.</li>
+<li>Built dbt models for data transformations, improving consistency and re-usability in analytics workflows.</li>
+<li>Developed and optimized ADF pipelines to orchestrate ingestion and transformation workflows across Snowflake and Databricks.</li>
 <li>Designed and implemented robust CI/CD pipelines using Jenkins, significantly improving software delivery efficiency.</li>
 <li>Orchestrated containerized applications using Kubernetes, reducing deployment complexities and enhancing scalability.</li>
 <li>Collaborated with development and operations teams to implement Infrastructure as Code (IaC) practices, ensuring consistent and reproducible deployments.</li>